EffGen: Enabling Small Language Models as Capable Autonomous Agents: Memory System Architecture

 \paragraph{Storage Complexity.} Short-term memory uses $O(T_{\max})$ space for bounded message deque.
 Long-term memory with JSON backend requires $O(n)$ space for $n$ entries.
 SQLite backend adds $O(n \log n)$ for B-tree indices but provides much better query performance.
 Vector memory requires $O(n \cdot d)$ for $n$ vectors of dimension $d$.

 \paragraph{Retrieval Complexity.} Short-term retrieval is $O(1)$ for recent messages.
 Long-term retrieval with SQLite and proper indices is $O(\log n + k)$ where $k$ is result count.
-Vector similarity search is $O(n)$ for flat index, $O(\sqrt{n})$ for IVF, and $O(\log n)$ for HNSW.
+FAISS vector similarity search is $O(n)$ for the current flat index; ChromaDB uses its own approximate nearest-neighbor index.